CIS565-Fall-2014/Project6-DeferredShader/README.md

 In this project, you will get introduced to the basics of deferred shading.
 You will write GLSL and OpenGL code to perform various tasks in a deferred lighting pipeline such as creating and writing to a G-Buffer.

-NOTE : The Crytek-Sponza scene is still broken, and I will be pushing a fix for it soon.

 -------------------------------------------------------------------------------
 CONTENTS:
 -------------------------------------------------------------------------------